Pathomation/pma_python/README.md

 pma_python is a Python wrapper library for PMA.start, a universal viewer by Pathomation for whole slide imaging and microscopy.

+YOU NEED TO HAVE PMA.START (OR PMA.CORE) RUNNING IN ORDER TO USE THIS LIBRARY.
+PMA_PYTHON IS NOT A STAND-ALONE LIBRARY FOR WSI.

 If you're working with

 * microscopy data and are you tired of having to use a different